Minimum Viable Product Life Cycle

 If you’ve got an idea that you’d like to make available to the marketplace.
 Before you begin developing your product, make sure you’ve done your market research.
 It is essential to understand the audience you’ll sell to both from the inside out.
 What needs do you address?
 Who are your main opponents going to be?
 What will you do to distinguish yourself in the eyes of your customers?

 It is crucial to address these issues as putting effort and time into the development of a product that does not have a real chance of success is a major cost.
-The goal of the phase of development should be to create a minimally viable product (MVP).
+The goal of the phase of development should be to create a minimally viable product (Minimum Viable Product Life Cycle).
 This means that your product is able to meet the needs of the customers you are planning to introduce it to, and also to get feedback from customers who have already purchased the product.

 Stage 1 — Introduction: Realizing Product-Market Fit